1) Golden Sands

 8) Turtle Trail

-Turtle Trail Beach Access is located approximately 1 ¼ miles north of CR 510.
+Turtle Trail Beach Access is located north of John's Island.
 Peaceful and private, this is the perfect beach to set up your chair and umbrella to relax and enjoy the sunshine.

 10) Sebastian Inlet